jtskxx/Jetski-Qubic-Pool/README.md

 ### ☀️GPU mining:☀️ ###
 ```
-nvtool --setcoreoffset 250 --setclocks 2400 --setmem 5001 OR EMPTY TO USE HIVEOS DASHBOARD OC
+nvtool OR EMPTY TO USE HIVEOS DASHBOARD OC
 ```

 <!--